Subaru-PFS/ics_cobraOps/python/ics/cobraOps/README.md

 # Main modules

-## cobraConstants.py

-Defines some constants related with the cobras and the simulation code, like the default cobra link lengths, the number of cobras per module, or the default motor maps angular step size.

 ## CobraGroup.py

 Defines the `CobraGroup` class.
 This class is used to represent the properties of a given group of cobras.
 These properties are taken from a Cobras calibration product.